kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 ..
 Estimating the parameters when the data are centered
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 	A small rearrangement of equation :eq:`define-2-LS` is given below.
 The modification centers the x-variables to a mean of zero.
-One can show, though we don't do it here, that the parameter estimates obtained are still the same (of course the new \beta_0 is zero)
+One can show, though we don't do it here, that the parameter estimates obtained are still the same (the new \beta_0 is zero)

 		.. math::
 			:label:define-2-LS-modified